Jaguar warrior

 To become a jaguar warrior, a member of the Aztec army had to capture a total of four enemies from battles.
-This was said to honor their gods in a way far greater than killing enemy soldiers in the battlefield.
+This was said to honor their gods in a way far greater than killing enemy soldiers on the battlefield.
 For a warrior to kill an enemy was considered clumsy.

 Education

 The formal education of the Aztecs was to train and teach young boys how to function in their society as warriors.
 The Aztecs had no standing army, so every boy not of noble birth was trained to become a warrior.
-All boys who were between the ages of ten and twenty years old would attend one of the two schools.
+All boys who were between the ages of 10 and 20 years old would attend one of the two schools.
 These two schools were the Telpochcalli (the neighborhood school for commoners) and the Calmecac, the exclusive school for nobles.
 At the Telpochcalli students would learn the art of warfare, and would become warriors.
-At the Calmecac students would be trained to become military leaders, priests, government officials, etc.
+At the Calmecac students would be trained to become leaders such as generals, priests and government officials.

 At the age of 15, sons of commoners would be sent to a Telpochcalli within their neighborhood.
 Here, boys would be trained in the art of warfare and accustomed to military life.
 The instructors at these schools were veteran warriors who had experience in warfare and leadership.
 The schools focused on bravery and included a great deal of physical effort and intense pain to increase the strength and stamina of the students.
 Manual labor included transporting goods such as branches for firewood.
 The longer the student had attended the school, the more branches he would be expected to carry.
 This test of carrying firewood would be used to determine if the boy would do well in warfare.

 Other manual labor tasks carried out from the Telpochcalli would be community projects.
 These projects would mainly consist of cleaning areas, building walls, digging canals, and farming.
 From these projects, students would work hard to complete tasks, and gain the physical experience needed to engage in warfare.
 The students of this school would also be used to transport shields, food, military supplies, weapons, armor, and wood to warriors on the battlefield.
 The reason for forcing the students to be near the battlefield was to make them fearless of warfare.
 Students were under heavy surveillance at all times.
 If a student was caught leaving training his punishment would be severe.
 Often, he would be beaten and his hair removed.
 Removing a student's hair would remove any sign of that boy's being a warrior.
 Drinking pulque was prohibited; if caught, the student could be beaten to death.
 Relationships outside of the school were also prohibited; if a student was caught sleeping with a woman, he would be beaten to death, or severely punished.